MAHESHGONDA/elexicon-base/README.md

+# Note: This is an example theme generated from the Elexicon Theme Generator as linked below.

 # [Elexicon Theme Generator](http://theme-generator.elexicon.com)

 Building custom WordPress themes can be redundant and annoyingly repetitive.
 The [Elexicon](http://elexicon.com) Theme Generator aims to eliminate the annoying stuff we repeat every time we develop a new theme.
 Follow the installation instructions to get started.
 For full documentation visit http://theme-generator.elexicon.com/docs/